binarypatrick/binarypatrick.github.io/_posts/2022-12-18-lxc-plex-setup.md

 ## Provisioning

-Previously I was running plex as a container in unraid.
+Previously I was running plex as a container in Unraid.
 Then as a container on another VM.
 Both were somewhat problematic for me because plex is a hog and takes up all the resources of the VM during transcoding.
 So I wanted to try and install it in a LXC environment instead.
-To start, I provitioned the environment with 2 CPU cores, 3 GB of RAM, 16 GB of disk space, and a static IP.
-While this seemed like enough at first, I doubled the CPU coure count to 4 as it was running steadily at 98% utilization with only 2.
-I also had to convert the environment to a privledged container to get CIFS automount to work correctly.
+To start, I provisioned the environment with 2 CPU cores, 3 GB of RAM, 16 GB of disk space, and a static IP.
+While this seemed like enough at first, I doubled the CPU core count to 4 as it was running steadily at 98% utilization with only 2.
+I also had to convert the environment to a privileged container to get CIFS automount to work correctly.

 Final provisioned LXC environment is as follows: